Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 Riders cannot overtake and pass another motorcycle in the same lane.
 Riders are not permitted to ride side-by-side with another motorcycle in the lane or operate their motorcycle in between lanes of traffic, such as when passing vehicles.

-Contact a Motorcycle Accident Lawyer in Connecticut
+Contact a Motorcycle Accident Attorney in Connecticut

 Motorcycle accident claims are complicated.